odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

 ---------------------

 Before creating the PR, a new working branch will be created and used to commit the code.
-Afterwards the branch will be push it to the development repository.
+Afterwards the branch will be pushed to the development repository.

 Create your working branch: